pedroCX486/defogger/README.md

  * Linux PC with Bluetooth (Respberry Pi 3/4 is a great choice!)
  * python3 with @IanHarvey's
   [**bluepy**](https://ianharvey.github.io/bluepy-doc/index.html)
-  library
+  library (`pip3 install bluepy` but this is Linux only!)
  * 2.4Ghz WiFi network with WPA2-PSK and a known password
  * `mksquashfs` from the `squashfs-tools` package
- * A tftp server or web server accepting file uploads (for backups)
+ * A tftp server or web server accepting file uploads (if you're going for backups)

 Most recent Linux distros will probably do.
 The bluepy library can be installed using pip if it is not available as a distro package.
 Other